jasonherrboldt/Cero/README.md

 A Java coding exercise modeled after the card game Uno.

 There are two players.
-The user remote-controls player one, and player two is the program.
+The user is player one, and player two is the program.

 See [the Uno Wikipedia page](https://en.wikipedia.org/wiki/Uno_(card_game)) for a full list of game rules.